jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Scourge
 Set: H.A.M.M.E.R.
-Betsy’s Incendiary Missiles lets you Burn a character.
-This means
+**Betsy’s Incendiary Missiles**
-“At the end of each of your turns, stun that character.”
+**Betsy’s Incendiary Missiles** lets you **Burn** a character.
+This means “At the end of each of your turns, stun that character.”
 A Burn effect has no set duration – it will last until the burning character leaves play.

 ## Shadow King
 Set: Brotherhood of Mutants